 |Photojournalist: • Michael Schwarz • Mary Evans|

->

-> The building now sits in the middle of Yukon vandalized and covered in unwanted graffiti.
-Even though teens today want to have a haunting experience there every year, the true history will likely be forgotten along with the people’s memories.
+The building now sits in the middle of Yukon vandalized and covered in unwanted graffiti.
+Even though most today want to have a thrilling experience there every year, the true history will hopefully not be forgotten.

 Update 2015: Cottonwood Manor has been demolished by the city.